 ii) Tier 4 Checkpoints

 The Compliance Team will set two compulsory ‘Tier 4 Checkpoints’ during each academic year (typically in January and April) for all Tier 4 students to demonstrate attendance.

-This will necessitate that students attend the Student Centre to sign in to confirm that they are engaging in their programme of study, understand their Tier 4 responsibilities (e.g. working restrictions) and have provided their up-to-date contact details.
+This will necessitate that students attend the Student Centre to sign a form to confirm that they are engaging in their programme of study, understand their Tier 4 responsibilities (e.g. working restrictions) and have provided their up-to-date contact details.
 All Tier 4 students will be notified of the Tier 4 Checkpoint dates in advance by the Compliance Team.
-If a student does not attend the sign-in within the stipulated time-periods, this will account for one missed contact.
+If a student does not attend in the Tier 4 checkpoint within the stipulated time-periods, this will account for one missed contact.

 iii) Data analysis

 After each Tier 4 checkpoint, the Compliance Team will review the data collected at (i) and (ii) above to identify those students who show irregular attendance or inadequate engagement.
 These reviews will determine whether and what appropriate action needs to be initiated, including direct and immediate follow-up with any student whose attendance/engagement is deemed inadequate.

 A student does not need to miss all contact points for it to constitute an attendance/engagement pattern of concern.
 Similarly, the missed contact points need not be consecutive before it is appropriate to draw the student’s attention to attendance requirements.

 The Compliance Team will take the following action if a student has missed two or more expected points of contact.
 As best practice, the Compliance Team will copy the programme team into communications with the student regarding missed attendance and/or lack of engagement.
 The messages will also highlight how to contact relevant members of support staff.
 Including the lead personal tutors for international students.

 i) Two scheduled contact points missed without authorisation i.e. unauthorised absence.